Subscribe to feed

 Baghwan Singh, Cony and Caleb from SPDP Youth Bahagian Piasau.

 Tuan Suhaili (PBB) and Richard J Mokar from SPDP Youth Bahagian Pujut.
+Continue reading DPM dine with the people

 Some photos taken during the arrival of our Deputy Prime Minister Tan Sri Muhyiddin Yassin to Miri this morning.
 The Iban community presented a Ngajat Indu performed by the Dayak Association Miri led by our President, Mr. Alexander Isut.